hopehpc/hocker/README.md

 # hocker
 Hocker is a Python 3 wrapper to enable secure Docker container usage in an HPC cluster.

+*Hocker is currently under development and not fit for production use.*
 </br></br>

 ## Description